Explore our nonprofit and LLC, two transformative

 Morghan Vélez Young, Ph.D., Teacher, Researcher, & Healer, Yokuts Land

 We are a collective of specialists with decades working in the community, collaborating with teams and communities who navigate oppressive systems.

 Conducting studies, facilitating initiatives, and designing tools for your programs amplifies your team’s ability to address social inequities in sustainable ways.

 Learn more about how we collaborate with organizations on the Services page.

 Collaboration: Advance social impact with an authentic, shared strategy.

-Decolonize: Curb practices and systems that track, control, and punish populations as part of U.S. colonial history.
+Decolonize: Curb practices and systems that track, control, and punish populations, the Land, and all relations as part of U.S. colonial history.

 We provide expertise on nonprofit research, structures, and practices that heal and strengthen teams in order to advance their work in transforming historical social trauma for which we are all the heirs.